 Influence of Borrowings on the Word-Structure, Word-Clusters and the System of Word-Building.
 The great number of borrowings could not but leave a definite imprint on the morphological structure of words in English.
 A number of new structural types appeared in the language.
-This took place when the morphological structure of borrowings, obscured at the time of adoption, became transparent in the course of time and served as a pattern for new formations.
+This took place when the morphological structure of borrowings, obscured at the time of adoption, became transparent in the course of time and served as a pattern for new formations.1 and combine only with Romanic stems (co-, de-, trans-, -al, -cy, -ic, -ical, etc.), still others are often met with in borrowed words, but do not form any new words in English (-ous, -ive, -ent, etc.).

-Among the affixes which can be considered borrowed by English some are highly-productive and can combine with native and borrowed items (e.g. re-, inter-, -able, -er, -ism, etc.), others are not so productive and combine only with Romanic stems (co-, de-, trans-, -al, -cy, -ic, -ical, etc.), still others are often met with in borrowed words, but do not form any new words in English (-ous, -ive, -ent, etc.).
+Among the affixes which can be considered borrowed by English2 some are highly-productive and can combine with native and borrowed items (e.g. re-, inter-, -able, -er, -ism, etc.), others are not so productive

-&lt;sup>2 Some lists of foreign affixes include 200 - 500 items, although the actual number is much smaller.
-In these lists no distinction is made between living affixes and those found only in borrowed words which are indivisible in English morphemically and derivationally, such as L. ab-, ad-, amb-; Gr. ana-, apo-, cata- in words like abstract, admire, ambition, anatomy, etc,
+2 Some lists of foreign affixes include 200 - 500 items, although the actual number is much smaller.
+In these lists no distinction is made between living affixes and those found only in borrowed words which are indivisible in English morphemically and deri-ationally, such as L. ab-, ad-, amb-; Gr. ana-, apo-, cata- in words like abstract, admire, ambition, anatomy, etc,